ember-cli/ember-exam/docs-app/quickstart.md

 > Specifying the `--path` is important because otherwise ember-cli will try to build your vite app, and it will error.

 > [!NOTE]
-> Specifying the `--config-path` is important because ember-cli (what backs ember-exam) doesn't know about cjs files.
+> Specifying the `--config-file` is important because ember-cli (what backs ember-exam) doesn't know about cjs files.

 ### broccoli / ember-cli